 Brush their teeth with a toothbrush approved by the ADA and fluoride toothpaste at least twice a day for two minutes each, ensuring they clean all chewing surfaces of their teeth.

-Use dental floss or an interdental cleaner at least once a day to remove food particles and plaque from between the teeth where the toothbrush cannot reach.
+Use dental floss or an interdental cleaner at least once a day to remove food particles and plaque between the teeth where the toothbrush cannot reach.

 Use an antibacterial mouthwash to prevent bacteria from multiplying and to reduce inflammatory reactions in the mouth.